Click on a button to jump to our webinars, courses, books or blog posts on Screens

 Why do autistic children love screens so much – and what should parents be doing about it?
 In this mini-course, Naomi will dive into the psychology of behaviour around screens.
 She’ll explain why many autistic children have a special relationship with screens, and how parents can help their children develop a healthy and sustainable relationship with technology.

-This bundle gives you all 10 webinar recordings from Activate Your Parenting through to What About Me? for £120 off the normal price of £300.
+This bundle gives you all 10 webinar recordings from Activate Your Parenting through to What About Me?
+They are updated when new low demand parenting webinars are hosted.
+Recordings are available to watch for 12 months after purchase.

-This bundle gives you the second 5 webinar recordings in the Low Demand Parenting series for £50 off the normal price of £150.
+This bundle gives you the second 5 webinar recordings in the Low Demand Parenting series.
 It contains: 6.
 Other People 7.
 Screens 8.
 School 9.
 The Future 10.
 What About Me?
+They are updated when new low demand parenting webinars are hosted.
+Recordings are available to watch for 12 months after purchase.

-A down-to-earth illustrated guide for parents of children just haven't read the parenting books.
+A down-to-earth illustrated guide for parents of children who just haven't read the parenting books.

 Some children just haven't read the parenting books.
 The harder you try, the worse it gets.
 There's a hidden contract at the heart of parenting.
 It's the idea that if parents just get it right, their children can be made to do what they want.
 Manuals explain how to make it very clear to your children what you want them to do - and how to respond when they don't cooperate.